Entropy balancing is doubly robust: Properties of Entropy Balancing

-Notice that this statement is similar to the results in \citet{Qin2007}.
-The empirical likelihood (EL) estimator derived therein involves an explicit propensity score model and balancing some auxiliary functions, like the moment functions $c(X)$ in Entropy Balancing.
-The main conclusion in \citet{Qin2007} is that the EL estimator has the same properties as in Theorem \ref{thm:main}, but the condition $\mathrm{logit}(e(X))$ is linear in $c(X)$ is replaced by the propensity score model is correctly specified.

-The proof of the first claim in Theorem \ref{thm:main} reveals an elegant correspondence between the primal-dual optimization and the statistical property of double robustness, so we sketch the proof here.
-The proof of the second claim is deferred to Section \ref{sec:efficiency}. \begin{sketchproof}[Proof sketch] The consistency under the linear model of $Y(0)$ is easily obtained using the moment balancing constraints in the primal optimization problem \eqref{eq:orig-eb}.
-To see this, suppose the true outcome model is
+We give two proofs of the first claim in Theorem \ref{thm:main}.
+The first proof reveals an interesting connection between the primal-dual optimization problems \eqref{eq:orig-eb} and \eqref{eq:orig-eb-dual} and the statistical property, double robustness, which motivates the interpretation in Figure \ref{fig:ps-or-cb}.
+The second proof uses a stabilization trick in \citet{Robins2007}.